 Today European cut diamonds are very popular among vintage jewellery collectors due to their unique charm, interest and warmth.

 Like any other cut, old European cut diamonds feature several distinctive visual characteristics that set them apart from antique and modern diamond cuts.

 - A very small table: OEC diamonds have a very small table (top surface).
 According to the Gemological Institute of America (GIA), an old European cut diamond should have a table less than or equal to 53% of its total diameter.

 - A very large culet: OEC diamonds have a very large open culet which can easily be viewed from the table of the diamond with the naked eye.

-- A rough girdle: European cut diamonds have a rough girdle, also known as unpolished, frosted or bruted girdle, which is a narrow portion of a diamond separating the top (crown) and bottom (pavilion) parts of the stone.
+- A rough girdle: European cut diamonds have a rough girdle, also known as an unpolished, frosted or bruted girdle that is a narrow portion of a diamond separating the top (crown) and bottom (pavilion) parts of the stone.